JAMS Comprehensive Arbitration Rules & ProceduresEffective July 1, 2014Download JAMS Comprehensive Arbitration Rules

 (i) After the Award has been rendered, and provided the Parties have complied with Rule 31, the Award shall be issued by serving copies on the Parties.
 Service may be made by U.S. mail.
 It need not be sent certified or registered.

-(j) Within seven (7) calendar days after service of the Award by JAMS, any Party may serve upon the other Parties and on JAMS a request that the Arbitrator correct any computational, typographical or other similar error in an Award (including the reallocation of fees pursuant to Rule 31(c)), or the Arbitrator may sua sponte
+(j) Within seven (7) calendar days after service of a Partial Final Award or Final Award by JAMS, any Party may serve upon the other Parties and on JAMS a request that the Arbitrator correct any computational, typographical or other similar error in an Award (including the reallocation of fees pursuant to Rule 31(c) or on account of the effect of an offer to allow judgment), or the Arbitrator may sua sponte

 propose to correct such errors in an Award.
 A Party opposing such correction shall have seven (7) calendar days thereafter in which to file any objection.
-The Arbitrator may make any necessary and appropriate correction to the Award within twenty-one (21) calendar days of receiving a request or fourteen (14) calendar days after the Arbitrator’s proposal to do so.
+The Arbitrator may make any necessary and appropriate corrections to the Award within twenty-one (21) calendar days of receiving a request or fourteen (14) calendar days after his or her proposal to do so.
 The Arbitrator may extend the time within which to make corrections upon good cause.
 The corrected Award shall be served upon the Parties in the same manner as the Award.

 (a) JAMS and the Arbitrator shall maintain the confidential nature of the Arbitration proceeding and the Award, including the Hearing, except as necessary in connection with a judicial challenge to or enforcement of an Award, or unless otherwise required by law or judicial decision.

 (b) The Arbitrator may issue orders to protect the confidentiality of proprietary information, trade secrets or other sensitive information.